overture-stack/SONG/docs/02-Reference/02-updating-metadata.md

 ## Important Note on Song-assigned IDs

-Song-assigned IDs (donor, sample, specimen, analysis, and object IDs) and those specified in the [base schema](https://github.com/overture-stack/SONG/blob/develop/song-server/src/main/resources/schemas/analysis/analysisBase.json) are immutable and cannot be altered.
+Song-assigned IDs (analysis and object IDs) and those specified in the [base schema](https://github.com/overture-stack/SONG/blob/develop/song-server/src/main/resources/schemas/analysis/analysisBase.json) are immutable and cannot be altered.
 If you need to change any of these values, it is recommended to UNPUBLISH and SUPPRESS the analysis, then resubmit it with the new information.